 The only way to reliably determine whether any components integrated onto the motherboard will slow you down is to have someone who knows hardware to take a good look at the specs, or at the board itself.
 Take a look at the video chipset that it’s using.
 Does it have its own discrete memory, or is it stealing system memory?
 Does the chipset offer adequate performance for the application you’re planning?
 Onboard video is rarely adequate for high-end 3D gaming.
 But it’s often adequate for productivity software.

 When it comes to networking chipsets, many motherboards have Realtek chipsets on them.
 You’ll get better performance from Intel or Broadcom.
 In this case in 2004, the server had Broadcom chips on the motherboard and Intel on the card.
 Donald Becker, author of the majority of Linux network drivers, had little to say at the time about either, so I really didn’t care what the local big-shot thought of Broadcom vs. Intel.
 Will you notice the difference between Realtek and a high-performance chipset?
-At home, probably not.
+At home, ironically, you’re most likely to notice it with gaming.
 At work you will though.